Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 Suspension, steering and brakes

-All models prior to the SE6a (1977) were equipped with Girling brake components (single-circuit up to the SE5a, then dual-circuit from the SE6), which included servo-assistance with three-pot calipers and solid discs at the front and drums at the rear.
+All models prior to the SE6a were equipped with Girling brake components (single-circuit up to the SE5a, then dual-circuit from the SE6), which included servo-assistance with three-pot calipers and solid discs at the front and drums at the rear.
 This was changed to Lockheed components, which featured two-pot calipers with solid discs at the front and larger diameter rear drums.
 All brake components are available and reasonably priced today.

-The front suspension consists of upper and lower wishbones attached to a vertical link via a balljoint at the top and a trunnion at the bottom.
+The front suspension consists of upper and lower wishbones attached to a vertical link via a ball joint at the top and a trunnion at the bottom.
 There’s also a coil-over at all four corners and an anti-roll bar at the front.
-Check the condition of the springs, looking for fractures and corrosion – a new spring costs around £50 – and also look at the lower mounting panel, which can corrode but costs around £90 to replace.
+Check the condition of the springs, looking for fractures and corrosion – a new spring costs around £55 – and also look at the lower mounting panel, which can corrode but costs around £90 to replace.
 Known as the front chassis panel, this consists of individual panels bolted together on all models up to the SE6a, whereas on the SE6b onwards it’s one prefabricated front support panel which is bolted onto the chassis.

 The rear suspension consists of trailing arms and radius arms to locate the live axle, along with coil-overs.
-Check all of those arms for corrosion and damage, and if the handling feels vague at the rear, question whether their bushes are worn.
+Check all of those arms for corrosion and damage, and if the handling feels vague at the rear, question whether the bushes are worn.
 Many suspension components are readily available today.

 With rack-and-pinion steering fitted to all models, power steering became an option from 1976 onwards with the introduction of the SE6.
 In all cases, check the steering is smooth to operate and not notchy or vague.
 If power steering is fitted, there’s a belt-driven pump on the front of the engine, so check around it and the pipework routed to the steering rack for fluid leaks.